/ Ephrata Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident causes a long-term impairment, you may be able to receive additional benefits under Pennsylvania law.
-These entitlements are meant to account for the lasting impact of your injury on your future employment potential.
+If your on-the-job injury leads to a lasting condition, you may be entitled to further compensation under Pennsylvania law.
+These entitlements are designed to account for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: